edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/app_angular/extras/help/cli-commands.md

 Run `ng build --prod`.
 This will create a my-app-name folder inside the target folder, containing the production ready application

+## LINT the application

+Run `ng lint`.
+This will show any existing errors for the current project linter setup

 # frequently used NPM cmd commands